Comment on page

 Your primary view is that of an editor and content creator.
 In order to facilitate this complex view, the system currently works best on a high-resolution display monitor.
 Other views such as Learner views, and other non-content creation views, are usable at lower resolution, and can be viewed on smart phones and other handheld devices.

 Ilios is built explicitly on the concept of user-centric information, rather than course-centric information.
 What this means is that the default view for a user entering the system is not an individual course, but the aggregate of all courses with which they are associated.
 As a course developer/ director, the maintenance of a single course and its sessions and offerings can easily be performed by selecting “Courses and Sessions” from the Ilios Menu.

-The Ilios workflow is based on a curriculum structure which incorporates several interconnected levels (displayed below starting with the highest level -- program):
+The Ilios workflow is based on a curriculum structure which incorporates several interconnected levels (displayed below starting with a school's highest level -- program):

 Ilios allows for either native or enterprise authentication.
-If your institution uses either shibboleth authentication or basic LDAP, Ilios provides configuration for this.
+Whether your institution uses Shibboleth authentication, basic LDAP, or CAS, Ilios provides configuration for this.
 If not, you may either modify the configuration of the authentication files to meet the needs of your system, or implement the native Ilios username/password authentication system.